PM2.5 and PM10 Monitoring on Construction: A Complete Guide

 PM stands for particulate matter.
 The number indicates the particle size in microns (millionths of a metre).
 PM10 includes all particles 10 microns and smaller.
 PM2.5 includes the finer subset—particles 2.5 microns and smaller.
 Think of it like a net: PM10 catches everything small enough to matter for air quality.
 PM2.5 catches the smallest, most dangerous particles within that net.

 Size matters because it determines where particles lodge in the human respiratory system.
 PM10 particles are large enough that your nose and upper airways filter some of them.
 PM2.5 particles are so small they bypass your nose and travel deep into your lungs, where they deposit in the alveoli (air sacs) and cause direct damage.
-PM2.5 is therefore considered the more serious health hazard.
+Understanding health impacts of particulate matter helps clarify why PM2.5 is considered the more serious health hazard.

-UK Environmental Quality Standards (EQS) set legal limits: PM10 at 50 µg/m³ as a daily mean (not to be exceeded more than 35 days per year) and 40 µg/m³ as an annual mean.
+UK Environmental Quality Standards (EQS) set air quality compliance limits: PM10 at 50 µg/m³ as a daily mean (not to be exceeded more than 35 days per year) and 40 µg/m³ as an annual mean.
 PM2.5 at 25 µg/m³ as an annual mean.
 Construction sites must avoid breaching these limits, particularly at sensitive receptors (homes, schools, hospitals).

 Construction activities generate both.
 Demolition, excavation, and hauling generate larger particles (PM10 range).
+Managing air quality during demolition critical compliance steps addresses the unique sources that create both PM10 and finer particles.
 Crushing, grinding, and traffic on unpaved roads generate finer particles (PM2.5 range).
 Dust suppression methods affect them differently—water controls larger particles effectively but is less effective on fine particles that stay airborne longer.

 Why Particle-Only Monitoring Misses Critical Insights